dlinh-n/dlinh-n.github.io/p/bio.md

     <br>

     Dam Linh Nguyen is a PhD student at the Department of Economics at New York University.
-Linh’s research interests include matching, industrial organization, and applied microeconomics.
-Previously, he was a Senior Analyst in the Antitrust Group at NERA Economic Consulting.
-He conducted research evaluating the competitive effects of mergers and acquisitions in a wide array of industries, including consumer packaged goods, data storage technology, and agrochemicals.
+Linh’s research interests include empirical industrial organization, applied microeconomics, and matching.
+His academic work has covered a diverse array of topics: from eviction policy and electric vehicle subsidy design to the distributional effects of open banking in credit markets.
+Previously, Linh was a Senior Analyst in the Antitrust Group at NERA Economic Consulting.
+He conducted research evaluating the competitive effects of mergers and acquisitions in a wide range of industries---including, consumer packaged goods, data storage technology, and agrochemicals.
 Linh earned a BSc in Applied Mathematics, magna cum laude, from Columbia University and a BA in Economics as a Levy Institute Scholar from Bard College.
 </details>

 <div style="line-height:50%;"> <br> </div>